 The NHS Forest is proud to join more than 60 nature, planning, health and equality organisations in launching the Nature for Everyone campaign, calling for a ‘legal right to local nature’ to be a key component of the Government’s Levelling Up reforms.

-If the government invested £5.5 billion over three years to delivery nature-rich spaces across the country, it is estimated that this would achieve £200 billion in NHS savings due to the preventative health benefits of green space.
+If the government invested £5.5 billion over three years to deliver nature-rich spaces across the country, it is estimated that this would achieve £200 billion in NHS savings due to the preventative health benefits of green space.
 At the NHS Forest, we are no stranger to the vast preventative health benefits that access to, and engagement with, nature-rich spaces can provide.
 However, one in three people in England cannot access nature near their home, and the poorest communities and ethnic minorities are twice as likely to live in a neighbourhood without nature-rich spaces.

 Nature provides a significant boost to mental and physical health, but across the country, access is deeply uneven.
 We want to see planning legislation address these inequalities by ensuring that everyone has access to nature.
 Through this campaign, we are calling on the government to make green space access legally binding as part of the levelling up legislation to ensure that nobody gets left behind.